microsoft/napajs/examples/modules/async-number/README.md

     std::atomic<uint32_t> _now(0);
 }

-/// <summary> It increases a number by a given parameter asynchronously and run a callback at the next execution loop. </summary>
+/// <summary> It increases a number by a given parameter asynchronously and runs a callback at the next execution loop. </summary>
 void Increase(const FunctionCallbackInfo<Value>& args) {
     auto isolate = args.GetIsolate();